 This problem doesn’t exist with Snowflake.
 You can seamlessly start different data warehouses of varying sizes to look at the same data without copying it.
 So, these can be allocated to different users and tasks quite easily.

-In the Redshift vs Snowflake debate, when it comes to Vacuuming and Analyzing tables regularly, Snowflake wins: it provides a turnkey solution.
+In the Redshift vs. Snowflake debate, Snowflake wins when it comes to vacuuming and analyzing tables regularly.
+Snowflake provides a turnkey solution.
 With Redshift, this can become a problem as it can be challenging to scale up or down.

 Redshift Resize operations can also quickly become extremely expensive and lead to hours of downtime.

-As compute and storage are separate in Snowflake, you don’t have to copy data to scale up or down.
+Since compute and storage are separate in Snowflake, you don’t have to copy data to scale up or down.
 You can just switch data compute capacity at will, although adding and removing nodes must be done manually.

 For any successful big data project, security will be at the heart of all activities.
-However, this can be difficult to maintain consistently as every new data source can potentially open new vulnerabilities.
+However, this can be difficult to maintain consistency because every new data source can potentially open new vulnerabilities.
 This can lead to a gap between the data that’s being generated and the data that’s being secured.

 When it comes to security, it’s not a case of Snowflake vs. Redshift, as both products boast enhanced security.
-However, Redshift also provides features and tools to manage it like Access management, Cluster encryption, Cluster security groups, Data in transit, Load data encryption, SSL connections, and Sign-in credentials.
-Access in Redshift can be granularized such that you can grant users or groups access to only the specific data in tables they need for a given task.
+However, Redshift also provides features and tools to manage it, like Access management, Cluster encryption, Cluster security groups, Data in transit, Load data encryption, SSL connections, and Sign-in credentials.
+Access in Redshift can be granularized so you can grant users or groups access to only the specific data in tables they need for a given task.

 Redshift clusters can be launched inside your infrastructure Virtual Private Cloud (VPC).
 This allows you to restrict inbound or outbound access to your clusters.

-Snowflake also offers similar tools and features to ensure security and compliance with regulatory bodies.
-But you have to be aware of which edition you’re working with as the security features aren’t available across all versions.
+Snowflake offers similar tools and features to ensure security and compliance with regulatory bodies.
+But the security features aren’t available across all versions, so you have to know which edition you’re working with.
 The base versions offer basic security options, while the options are more robust depending on the version you select.
 There is a benefit to this method.
 Using this approach, you can customize your system to purchase only the security features you need.

-With one-year or three-year Reserved Instance (RI) pricing, you can access additional savings that you’ll miss out on in a standard on-demand pricing model.
+With one-year or three-year Reserved Instance (RI) pricing, you can access additional savings that you’ll miss out on with a standard on-demand pricing model.
 Redshift calculates costs based on a per-hour per-node basis.